 Nigersaurus had a unique skull in that its mouth was wide and flat.
 The skull actually resembles a vacuum cleaner head to be honest (if you google image search "vacuum cleaner head" and scroll down a bit, a picture of Nigersaurus actually will be one of the results.
 No joke go try it).
-Inside the mouth were hundreds (six hundred to be exact) of tiny chisel-shaped teeth perfect for clipping low plants which it ate.
-Like sharks, whenever one of Nigersaurus' teeth broke off or got worn down, a new one was right underneath ready to take its place.
-Nigersaurus had the most teeth of any sauropod known to date.
+Inside the mouth were six hundred tiny chisel-shaped teeth, the most teeth in any known sauropod, all lining the front of the mouth.
+This arrangement was perfect for clipping low-lying vegetation, like a lawn mower.
+Like any dinosaur, whenever one of Nigersaurus' teeth broke off or got worn down, a new one was right underneath ready to take its place.

 |Nigersaurus taqueti skeletal mount reconstructed by Tyler Keillor and Stephen Godfrey.
 This skeletal mount was unveiled at the National Geographic headquarters in 2007, when Nigersaurus made its public debut.|

 Nigersaurus had a relatively short neck for a sauropod.
-Because of this, combined with the fact that its skull would have been naturally held facing the ground, suggests it specialized in eating low growing plants rather than foliage off trees like some of its longer-necked relatives.
+Because of this, combined with the fact that its skull would have been naturally held facing the ground according to how its bones fit together, suggests it specialized in eating low growing plants rather than foliage off trees like some of its longer-necked relatives.
+It's also worth noting, that Nigersaurus had eye sockets that were

 |Close up of Tyler Keillor's Nigersaurus skull.
 You can really get a idea of how unique and specialized this dinosaur truly was!|

 Special thanks to paleo-artist, Tyler Keillor for allowing me to use images of his awesome skeletal reconstructions.
-As always if you have a dinosaur or other prehistoric creature you would like to see covered comment below or let me know on our facebook page!
+As always if you have a dinosaur or other prehistoric creature you would like to see covered comment below or let me know on twitter or facebook!

 Sereno PC, Wilson JA, Witmer LM, Whitlock JA, Maga A, et al. (2007) Structural Extremes in a Cretaceous Dinosaur.
 PLoS ONE 2(11): e1230. doi:10.1371/journal.pone.0001230.